Vogelmensch/scanner/paper/scanner-paper.typ

 On the other hand, from the chunk property follows that some sub-arrays may be completely filled with `FULL`-values.
 The respective depth for this sub-array must then be equal to the length of the sub-array.
 Searching for values of maximal depth in the input thus leads to complete knowledge of all values in the respective sub-array as well.

 @compare-and-fill shows the code implementing `compare_and_fill`, the function which fills all cells whose state we can derive logically by the chunk property.
 Its parameters are
 - `sensor_data_point`, a single depth-value from the input
 - `arr`, the corresponding sub-array of the matrix.
 The function does exactly what has been described above: if `sensor_data_point` equals zero, it assigns all unassigned values of `arr` to `EMPTY`.
 If `sensor_data_point` equals the number of unassigned values of `arr`, it assigns all those values to `FULL`.

-TODO: update_sensor_data
+As any cell belongs to exactly four sub-arrays (one for each direction), on assignment of `FULL` to one cell, each depth-value for all of those four sub-arrays need to be updated.
+This is what the function call `update_sensor_data` in line 13 does.

 #figure(
   caption: [Using the chunk property],
-  placement: top,
+  //placement: top,
   ```Python
   def compare_and_fill(sensor_data_point, arr):
       n_of_unassigned = n_of_unassigned(arr)